Particular/docs.particular.net/nservicebus/sqlserver/index.md

 SQL Server Transport manages transport data and puts no constraints on the type and configuration of storage technology used for persistence and business data.
 It can work with any of available persisters i.e. [NHibernate](/nservicebus/nhibernate) or [RavenDB](/nservicebus/ravendb/), as well as any storage mechanisms used from inside message handlers.

-Building a system using NServiceBus requires that each kind of data is persisted in some way.
-This section explains the important factors to consider when choosing persistence technology to use in combination with the SQL Server transport.
+This section explains the important factors to consider when choosing technologies for managing business and persistence data to use in combination with the SQL Server transport.

 NOTE: No matter what deployment options are chosen, there is one general rule that should always apply: **All transport data (input, audit and error queues) should reside in a single SQL Server catalog**.
 Multi-instance/multi-catalog deployment topology is still available but is deprecated in version 3 of the SQL Server transport and will be removed in version 4.